datenanfragen/website/content/privacy.en.md

     "aliases": [ "privacy-policy", "data-protection" ]
 }

-Our privacy policy was last changed on August 30, 2018.
+Our privacy policy was last changed on October 8, 2018.

 ## General remarks